cloudmesh-community/hid-sp18-501/tutorial/pythonbokeh.md

-Visualization Using Python Bokeh
+Visualization Using Bokeh
 =============

-Python Bokeh is an interactive visulaization library that targets modern web browsers for visualization.
+Bokeh is an interactive visulaization library that targets modern web browsers for visualization~\cite{hid-sp18-501-bokeh}.

-Bokeh works by allowing multiple language bindings (e.g. Python or R) that produce a JSON file which then presents data to the modern browser
+Bokeh works by allowing multiple language bindings (e.g. Python or R) that produce a JSON file which then presents data to the modern browser ~\cite{hid-sp18-501-vidhya}

-To make it simple we split the content and the format into two different files.
+In this tutorial, we will go through how to use python scripts to produce different charts in Bokeh.

 The content is in